Paying bills on time is important, but when you’re writing that check or clicking “pay now” online, you may not realize just how important it is.

 There are several actions you can take that may help you improve your payment history and credit scores:

-- Open accounts that report to the credit bureaus
+1. Open accounts that report to the credit bureaus when you need credit.

-- Always make on-time payments, even if you can only afford to make a minimum payment
+2. Always make on-time payments, even if you can only afford to make a minimum payment.

-RISE focuses on working with borrowers who may have a mixed payment history and who want to improve their credit.
+RISE works with borrowers who may have a mixed payment history and want to improve their credit.

-RISE also offers a free Credit Score Plus program, which you can use to track your TransUnion VantageScore.
-You’ll also get an alert if new information on your TransUnion credit report may impact your credit score.
+RISE also offers a free Credit Score Plus program, which you can use to track your TransUnion® VantageScore® and receive free credit alerts to make sure that your credit is heading in the right direction.